drhsqlite/pikchr/doc/circleobj.md

 # Circle objects

-A is defined by one of:
+A circle is defined by one of:

    *  `radius`
    *  `diameter`
    *  `width`
    *  `height`

-Only one of these values can set for any particular circle.
-The others are determined automatically by the first.
+Only one of these values can set for any particular circle; the others are determined automatically by the first.
 The default radius is value of the "`circlerad`" variable.